 Drive to Kathmandu by Bus.

 When you depart from Soti Khola, your vehicle will be waiting for you a day earlier.
-The road first turns off-road until Arughat, then follows a paved road to Dhading Besi.
+The road first goes off-road until Arughat, then continues on a paved road to Dhading Besi.

 You head east from Dhading Besi, taking Prithivi Highway to reach Kathmandu.
 Overnight at the Hotel in Kathmandu.